kevoree/kevoree-book/getting_started/README.md

 # Getting started

 ### Kevoree and Models
-Kevoree makes an intensive use of Models.
-Physically, models are structured files in JSON or XMI format, used to carry the description of a component, an entire library, the location where the binary files can be found and/or the description of a software system to deploy with all the component instances and their connections.
+Kevoree intensively relies on models, which are structured files in JSON or XMI format, used to carry the description of a component, an entire library, the location where the binary files can be found and/or the description of a software system to deploy with all the component instances and their connections.

 ### The Kevoree Editor

-The Kevoree Editor provides a model authoring tool specialized for Kevoree Models.
+The Kevoree Editor provides an authoring tool dedicated to Kevoree Models.
-It offers a Graphical Editor in which modifications on models are made principally using drag&drop mechanisms.
+It offers a Graphical Editor where Kevoree models can be intuitively designed using drag&drop mechanisms.
 It also embeds a Kevoree Scripting engine developed to simplify the modifications.

 1. Standalone Editor